isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1496.md

 ---
-title: Trend Micro -Package (Apex One - 51 Licenses)
+title: A cloud-based EndPoint solution which secures Windows (desktops and servers), Mac, iOS, and Android devices by infusing high-fidelity machine learning into a blend of threat protection techniques for the broadest protection against ransomware and advanced attacks.
 permalink: /productivity-solutions-grant/solutionrepo/solution1496
 ---

 ### Description

-A cloud-based EndPoint solution which secures Windows (desktops and servers), Mac, iOS, and Android devices by infusing high-fidelity machine learning into a blend of threat protection techniques for the broadest protection against ransomware and advanced attacks.
+199201624D

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Singtel_Annex_3_-Trend_Micro_CR_wef_29_October_2020_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria